FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 So my first order of business was to to make sure I had as much speed as I could

-.
-I knew work was more focused first on Daala
+from libtheora.
+I knew work was more focused first on Daala and then AV1,

 so I wasn’t expecting much.
 What I discovered was that the code had not